of Aid Stations

 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female as well as winners of each Vet Category: MV40, MV50, MV60, MV70.
 FV40, FV50, FV60, FV70.

-Drop/ Finish Line Bags may be deposited at registration, whereupon they will be stored in number order in a separate tent and accessible to runners at the end of each 10 mile loop.
+Your Drop/ Finish Line Bag may be deposited at registration, whereupon they will be stored in number order in a separate tent and accessible to runners at the end of each 10 mile loop.
 Bags should be clearly labelled with runners name and bib number.
 Drop bags must NOT exceed 45cm x 25cm x 25cm in size ie. the size of a large shoe box.

 No pacers are permitted at any point on the route.
+A pacer is an individual not in the event, who accompanies you on foot for any period of time.

 No crew are permitted at any point on the route.